- Immersion into the indigenous untainted culture

 - Pack mules and horses

-The indigenous communities found on the mountain sides of the Lares Valley are very isolated.
-We think this is why these communities have managed to preserve their age-old customs, traditions and way of life.
-They keep their culture alive and thriving on the most authentic way.
+The indigenous communities found on the mountainsides of the Lares Valley are very isolated.
+We think this is why these communities have managed to keep their age-old customs, traditions, and way of life.
+They keep their culture alive and thriving in the most exact way.
 Not much has changed in hundreds of years.
-You will still find people speaking the language of the Ancient Incas (Quechua), while women weave gorgeous garments in beautiful vibrant colors, the man will be herding their alpacas and llamas in the vast fields on the mountain tops.
-While trekking you will have the honor and privilege to interact with these mountaineers.
-There is much to learn from them and you a chance to visit a school or someone´s home and immerse yourself within the community.
+You will still find people speaking the language of the Ancient Incas (Quechua), while women weave beautiful clothes in vibrant colors, the man will be herding their alpacas and llamas in the vast fields on the mountain tops.
+While trekking you will have the honor and freedom to interact with these mountaineers.
+There is much to learn from them and you have a chance to visit a school or someone´s home and immerse yourself within the community.

 The Lares Trek and the Inca Trail Trek are incomparable

-The main reason you can’t compare these treks is because they are vastly different.
-They provide unique experiences and each is worth doing for its own individual and special reasons.
+The main reason you can not compare these treks is that they are vastly different.
+They provide unique adventures and each is worth doing for its own individual and special reasons.
 To offer a short summary, a possible way to view these treks.
-The Inca trail is following in the footsteps of most advanced civilization of its time, a historic experience, seeing architecture and engineering that shouldn’t have been possible with the tools they had and the unforgiving and rugged terrain on which they built.
-Whereas The Lares Trek is about a history that still alive and thriving, the communities still embracing their indigenous and traditional way of life, passing the most stunning views and finally, you will get a clear understanding as to why the Incas felt the mountains held such religious power and energy.
+The Inca trail to Machu Picchu is following in the footsteps of the most advanced civilization of its time, a historic experience, seeing architecture and engineering that shouldn’t have been possible with the tools they had and the unforgiving and rugged terrain on which they built.
+Whereas The Lares Trek is about a history that is still alive and flourishing, the communities still embracing their indigenous and traditional way of life, passing the most amazing views and finally, you will get a clear understanding as to why the Incas felt the mountains held such religious power and energy.

 You can still hike the Inca trail

 My favorite thing about this trek is how off the beaten trek you get.
 You rarely come across any other tour groups.
-Majority of the time its just you, the Andes mountains, its glaciers and the alpacas and Llamas grazing and going about their super hectic day.
-Almost everything you encounter belongs there and has very little influence from modern life.
+Majority of the time it’s just you, the Andes mountains, its glaciers and the alpacas and Llamas grazing and going about their super hectic day.
+Almost everything you encounter belongs there and has very little effect on modern life.

 Pick-up a few skills from the local’s untainted culture.

-There are quite a few skills to pick-up from the indigenous people of the region.
-Learn some phrases and words in Quechua (your guide can help you communicate with them).
+There are quite a few skills to pick up from the indigenous people of the region.
+Learn some phrases and words in Quechua (your guide can help you share with them).
 The majority of the people of this region still predominantly speak Quechua and only a select few can speak Spanish.
-So, you will hear and learn the language in its most original and authentic form.
-Mountaineers are also talented weavers, creating some of the traditional, colorful garments you will come across in the entire region of Cusco.
+So, you will hear and learn the language in its most original and original form.
+Mountaineers are also talented weavers, making some of the classic, colorful garments you will come across in the entire region of Cusco.
 Maybe with enough practice and natural talent, this could lead to a fun side hobby.

 Star studded night skies.

 Magical.
-That’s the best to describe it, just magical.
-Eyes closed, imagine mountain tops, open fields, clear skies, no city lights, no pollution, clean fresh air, no houses and most importantly no traffic.
-The only thing around you are beautiful clear skies with clusters of bright constellations and maybe an alpaca or two.
+That’s the best to define it, just magical.
+Eyes closed, imagine mountain tops, open fields, clear skies, no city lights, no pollution, clean fresh air, no houses, and most importantly no traffic.
+The only thing around you is beautiful clear skies with clusters of bright constellations and maybe an alpaca or two.
 Heaven, right?
-That’s the kind of nights you will have the pleasure to experience every night on the trek (unless is cloudy).
+That’s the kind of night you will have the pleasure to experience every night on the trek (unless is cloudy).
 Your guide will show you the Inca Constellations that the Incas and today´s farmers depend on for their agricultural guidance.

 Lares Hot Springs is tucked away in the most scenic location in the valley.
-It’s surrounded by luscious green mountain peaks and the powerful Trapiche River.
+It’s surrounded by pleasing green mountain peaks and the powerful Trapiche River.
 Its waters are brownish in color and full of therapeutic natural minerals.
 There are multiple pools with different temperatures.
-It’s a great stop over to help sooth those aching muscles during your trek.
+It’s a great stopover to help soothe those aching muscles during your trek.
 The baths are very well taken care of and kept clean at all times, with lockers to store your things safely.

 Glacial peaks and lakes with unique birds and other species

 The nature you will encounter on this trek, will tantalize your senses and leave you with unforgettable memories.
-The valley is home to some of the highest mountain peaks in the region of Cusco, like Mt Veronica (5 893m/19 334ft), Mt Sahuasiray (5 818m/ 19 088ft) and Mt Chicon (5 530m/ 18 140ft).
+The valley is home to some of the highest mountain peaks in the region of Cusco, like Mt Veronica (5 893m/19 334ft), Mt Sahuasiray (5 818m/ 19 088ft), and Mt Chicon (5 530m/ 18 140ft).
 At some point the great snow-capped peak of Mt Salkantay (6 271m/ 20 574ft) comes into view, making its presence felt.
-Along the trek you will have the views of stunning glaciers, while passing through spectacular crystal blue glacial lakes and the many llamas and alpacas grazing.
+Along the trek, you will have the views of stunning glaciers, while passing through amazing crystal blue glacial lakes and the many llamas and alpacas grazing.

 Pack Mules and Horses

 When trekking for a couple of days, there are personal items that you will require along the way.
-The positive thing about the Lares Trail is that horses and mules are permitted, unlike the Inca Trail (due to a need to preserve the trail).
+The positive thing about the Lares Trail is that horses and mules are permitted, unlike the Inca Trail (due to a need to keep the trail).
 The mules and horses carry all camping and personal equipment.
-7 kgs of your personal items such as extra clothing, air mattress and your sleeping bag will be carried by mules.
-If you book with a good tour operator like Orange Nation than you should have the provisions of an emergency horse should be provided.
+7 kgs of your personal items such as extra clothing, air mattress, and sleeping bags will be carried by mules.
+If you book with a good tour operator like Orange Nation then you should have the provisions of an emergency horse should be provided.
 This is to ensure that everyone in the group has an equal opportunity to complete the trek.

 Great Camping Equipment

 When I traveled with Orange Nation, I was privy to the best equipment in trekking.
 We had a 4-person tent shared between just 2 people.
 Our tent had a vestibule in the front, giving you extra outdoor space to put your dirty hiking boots and walking poles.
-Included is a comfortable foam mattress to separate and insulate you from the ground.
+Included is a comfortable foam mattress to separate and protect you from the ground.
 We also had a private dining and kitchen tent with tables and chairs.
-Dinner time was a great social experience, where we got to know each other and share stories with fellow our travelers.
-The transportation was comfortable, reliable and safe.
-It was private with a door-to-door service.
-Best of all, we never had to use the government toilet facilities, which were not every clean.
+Dinner time was a great social experience, where we got to know each other and share stories with fellow travelers.
+The transportation was comfortable, reliable, and safe.
+It was private with door-to-door service.
+Best of all, we never had to use the government toilet facilities, which were not very clean.
 Our tour company prided a clean, private and sanitary toilet.
-For more information on equipment click on the following link : Equipment
+For more information on equipment click on the following link: Equipment

 Stays open in February

 During the month of February, the Inca Trail is closed for maintenance.
-Fortunately, the Lares Trek doesn’t close and stays opens all year round.
-It is also a good option for rainy season.
+Fortunately, the Lares Trek doesn’t close and stays open all year round.
+It is also a good option for the rainy season.

 Support the local communities and practice responsible tourism